Liamjd14/Firered-Tileset-Port/README.md

 1: copy the Data folder to the root of your pokeemerald directory

-2: Open the following 3 files from scr/data/tilesets
+2: Open the following 3 files from scr/data/tilesets in your pokemeerald project
     Graphics.h
     Headers.h
     Metatiles.h